-8-12th Grade The Emanu-El Fellowship (TEF): Foundations Of A Moral Community
+8-12th Grade The Emanu-El Fellowship

 Your child’s religious school education does NOT end with the B’nei Mitzvah, in fact, it is truly just beginning.
 We want YOUR TEEN to be an Emanu-El Fellow!

 TEF is a five year program where our teens explore their Jewish identity, tradition, and history.
 They are challenged with contemporary ethical considerations through group study as well as service learning.
 Students reflect on their Jewish legacy in order to shape their future.
 The goal of TEF is to produce tomorrow’s Jewish leaders: dedicated and well informed individuals, prepared to encounter a modern, diverse society through a Jewish ethical lens.

-Emanu-El Fellows participate in debate, hevruta study, family learning, special events and immersive travel opportunities which include LA, NYC and DC!
+Emanu-El Fellows participate in debate, hevruta study, family learning, special events, and immersive travel opportunities which include LA, NYC, and DC!

-Tough Questions and Sacred Choices, taught by Rabbi Beth Singer and Rabbi Jason Rodich
+8th Grade: Tough Questions and Sacred Choices, taught by Rabbi Beth Singer and Rabbi Jason Rodich

 Why did the Israeli government almost fall three times because of a song competition?
 What are the relationships between Donald Trump, Wonder Woman, China and Israel?
 Why do Israelis of all origins and walks of life jump into fountains in the main square of Tel Aviv at 3:00 am??!!
-The Eurovision Song Contest is the most watched live TV event in the world, yet, very few Americans know what it is all about.
+The Eurovision Song Contest is the most watched live TV event in the world, yet very few Americans know what it is all about.
 In Israel, Eurovision is a big deal.
-Students will get a closer and unique look look into Israel’s DNA and discover what makes this country tick.
-The tension between the ultra orthodox and secular Jews, between Ashkenazi and Sepharadi Jews, between Arab Israelis and Jews come into play, alongside beautiful moments of unity, as Israel, once a year, chooses the song that represents it in this contest.
+Students will get a closer and unique look into Israel’s DNA and discover what makes this country tick.
+The tension between the ultra-orthodox and secular Jews, between Ashkenazi and Sephardi Jews, between Arab Israelis and Jews come into play, alongside beautiful moments of unity, as Israel, once a year, chooses the song that represents it in this contest.

-Theology and American Jewry, taught by Rabbi Jonathan Singer
+10th Grade: Theology and American Jewry, taught by Rabbi Jonathan Singer

-Comparative Religions and Social Justice, taught by Rabbi Sarah Joselow Parris
+11th Grade: Comparative Religions and Social Justice, taught by Rabbi Sarah Joselow Parris

-On The Map/Senior Seminar/ Confirmation, taught by Rabbi Ryan Bauer
+12th Grade: On The Map/Senior Seminar/ Confirmation, taught by Rabbi Ryan Bauer

 Questions?
 Contact Tori Starks, Teen Programs Manager, at [email protected]